swcarpentry/training-course/_submissions/round-02/1/2012-11-14-mind-map-of-white-space-in-python.md

                             many='', arguments='')
 </pre>

 What happens here?
 The for loop generates a list of 100 integers from 0 to 99.
 Then a math formula is computed and the result is assigned to a variable called result.
-If result is less than 100, &#8216;small&#8217; is printed.
-Otherwise, &#8216;big&#8217; is printed.
+If result is less than 100, 'small' is printed.
+Otherwise, 'big' is printed.
 Finally, a function, which we assume is defined elsewhere, called save\_result\_to_file, saves each instance of result to the file.
-Let&#8217;s look at the role white space plays in this code block.
+Let's look at the role white space plays in this code block.

 Some of this white space is essential, it blocks control statements together.
 Changing that white space would affect the functionality of the code, in some cases breaking it and in other cases changing the output.
 But some of the white space is optional and Python is very flexible about how you use white space.
 There are standard practices about how to use optional white space, defined by a document called PEP8.
 This is similar to a style guide for written English such as Strunk and White.

-You can always &#8220;break the rules&#8221; about using optional white space, but you should be aware that there are conventions and think about how breaking them might affect other users of your code.
+You can always "break the rules" about using optional white space, but you should be aware that there are conventions and think about how breaking them might affect other users of your code.
 Here is a counter-example with non-standard optional white space.
 It will still run, and produce the same result, but it will be less readable to anyone familiar with Python.

 <pre>for i in range( 100 ) :
     result = ( ( ( i + 5 ) * ( i * 2 ) ) / 500 ) *                     ( 1/2 )